Metaculus/Mobility/README.md

-# COVID-19 Mobility Data Aggregator.
-Scraper of Apple COVID-19 Mobility Reports for the purpose of COVID-19 related forecasting
+# COVID-19 Mobility Data Aggregator
 This is a repository with a data scraper of Apple's Mobility Data.